-Network >> Interfaces >> Modem / Console (for the FL MGUARD RS with ISDN terminal adapter) External Modem TC MGUARD RS4000 4 modem), mGuard cente RS4000, TC MGUARD RS4000 3G, G, FL MGUARD RS4004, FL MGUARD RS (without built-in erport (Innominate), FL MGUARD CENTERPORT, Guard delta (Innominate): Configuration as above for External Modem (see "External Modem" on page 185).
-Built-in Modem (ISDN) 1st MSN For outgoing calls, the mGuard transmits the MSN (Multiple Subscriber Number) entered here to the called peer.
-In addition, the mGuard can receive incoming calls via this MSN (provided dial-in operation is enabled, see General tab page).
-Maximum of 25 alphanumeric characters; the following special characters can be used: , #, : (colon) 2nd MSN If the mGuard should also receive incoming calls via another number for dial-in operation (if enabled), enter the second MSN here.
-ISDN protocol The EuroISDN protocol (also known as NET3) is used in Germany and many other European countries.
+Network >> Interfaces >> Modem / Console (for the FL MGUARD RS with ISDN terminal adapter) External Modem As for the FL MGUARD RS4000, TC MGUARD RS4000 3G, TC MGUARD RS4000 4G, FL MGUARD RS4004, FL MGUARD RS (without bu modem), mGuard centerport (Innominate), FL MGUARD CENTERPORT, FL MGUARD BLADE, mGuard delta (Innominate): Configuration as above fo r External Modem (see "External Modem" on page 185).
+Built-in Modem (ISDN) 1st MSN 1st MSN For outgoing calls, the mGuard transmits the MSN (Multiple Subscriber Number) entered here to the called peer.
+In addi- tion, the mGuard can receive incoming calls via this MSN (pro- vided dial-in operation is enabled, see General tab page).
+Maximum of 25 alphanumeric characters; the following spe- cial characters can be used: , #, : (colon) 2nd MSN If the mGuard should also receive incoming calls via another number for dial-in operation (if enabled), enter the second MSN here.
+ISDN protocol The EuroISDN protocol (also known as NET3) is used in Ger- many and many other European countries.
 Otherwise the ISDN protocol should be specified according to the country.
 If necessary, this must be requested from the rel- evant phone company.
 Layer-2 protocol The set of rules used by the ISDN terminal adapter of the local mGuard to communicate with its ISDN peer.
 This generally is the ISDN modem of the Internet service provider used to establish the connection to the Internet.
 It must be requested from the Internet service provider.
 PPP/ML-PPP is often used.